HileZ360/CryptGuardian/README.md

 - **Key Verification**:
   - Users input keys to check their validity against stored keys.
   - The system displays access status and relevant information, ensuring transparency and security.

+### 💻 System Information Display
+- **Viewing System Info**:
+  - Users can access detailed system information including CPU model, core and thread count, memory usage, disk space, and GPU details.
+  - This information helps in monitoring system performance and resources.

+### 🔄 Password Management
+- **Changing Password**:
+  - Users can change their password by providing the old password and setting a new one.
+  - The system ensures the new password meets security requirements and updates it securely.

+### 📜 Login History
+- **Viewing Login History**:
+  - Users and administrators can view the login history to monitor access and detect any suspicious activity.

+### 🛡 Brute Force Protection
+- **Enhanced Security**:
+  - The system includes measures to protect against brute force attacks, such as logging attempts and locking accounts after repeated failures.

 ### 🌐 GitHub Integration
 - **Seamless Navigation**: